Bootham Lodge

-Bootham Lodge is a historic building, lying on Bootham, immediately north of the city centre of York, in England.
+Bootham Lodge is a historic building, lying on Bootham, immediately north of the city centre of York, England.

 The building was constructed as a house, with work starting in 1840, and completed in 1845.
 It was built for Thomas Walker, a local solicitor, at the same time as its similar neighbour, 54 Bootham.
 Its original kitchen was in the basement, but a new kitchen was added at the rear soon after the building was constructed.

 In the 20th century, the building was converted to offices, and for many years it served as the headquarters of the Flaxton Rural District, then of the Ryedale district, also housing its council chamber.
 It was later taken over by York City Council, to house its office for births, deaths and marriages.
 In 2003, it was purchased by the York Conservation Trust and renovated, to become the city's register office.
 A new extension was added at the rear, to serve as a wedding room, with French doors leading into the newly landscaped garden, designed to act as a backdrop for wedding photography.
 The upper floors are leased out, separately from the ground, as offices.